 Figure 1:The University of California, Berkeley is selling an NFT that includes patent disclosures for Jim Allison’s Nobel Prize-winning work.
 Credit: UC Berkeley

-Before the end of March, RMDS Lab, data and artificial intelligence (AI) platform based in California, wants to l-aunch the world’s first non-fungible token (NFT) marketplace for scientific and technology intellectual property.
+Before the end of March, RMDS Lab, a data and artificial intelligence (AI) platform based in California, wants to l-aunch the world’s first non-fungible token (NFT) marketplace for scientific and technology intellectual property.

 However, the rush for NFTs has been praised for enhancing digital art while also being mocked as useless and having a large carbon footprint due to the large computational power necessary to keep it going.
 Some argue that NFTs in science provide an incentive to exhibit science to the public, as well as a new type of financing and even a mechanism for people to receive royalties when pharmaceutical companies acquire access to their genomic data.
 Others argue that NFTs, which work in a similar fashion to digital cryptocurrencies, are simply wasting energy in a market bubble that will eventually bust.